mrdenysu/rhombus-framework/README.md

  - Write instructions for manual, automatic and semi-automatic installation of framework
  - Develop an automated installation on the server with database and system files configuration

+### News

+ - Fixed a bug with linux-like systems
+ - It is recommended to check apache2 settings before installing on VDS/VPS.
+Support must work for the system to work .htaccess

 License
 ----